 When it comes to climate change, the very least we can do is to give the planet the benefit of the doubt.

-That said, I don’t support the carbon tax introduced by the Federal Government, nor do I support the Oppositions notion of ‘direct action.’
+That said, I don't support the carbon tax introduced by the Federal Government, nor do I support the Opposition's 'direct action' plan.
 Both schemes are inefficient and wasteful and there is a much better way forward.